 A connection between two test components is made by connecting two of their ports by means of a connect operation.
 Thus, a component can afterwards use its local port name to address the remote queue.
 As shown in Figure 30, connection is represented in the states of both connected queues by a pair of REMOTE-ENTITY and REMOTE-PORT-NAME.
 The REMOTE-ENTITY is the unique identifier of the test component that owns the remote port.
-The REMOTE-PORT-NAME refers to the local name used by the REMOTE-ENTITY to address the queue.
+The REMOTE-PORT-NAME refers to the port name that is used to declare the port in the component type definition of the test component REMOTE-ENTITY.
 TTCN-3 supports one-to-many connections of ports and therefore all connections of a port are organized in a list.